by Jenna Kalinsky.

 Yet while the need to unplug is universal, and more important than ever before given how the pandemic ratcheted up most people’s burnout by a factor of 10, how we do it is not.

 Common wisdom suggests a full extrication from work and into the human-centred behaviours that are slower, quieter, less requiring thought (beach reads!)

 How a writer unplugs however looks quite different (which you can read about in our article “Self-Care for Writers: It’s All in How You Frame It”, and to the lay person, still like work, which can be confusing to the writer caught in the push-pull of what they think they should do and what they want to do to unplug and recharge their specific creative batteries.

-I packed a month’s worth of books, running shoes, and a bag full of sunscreen, intending to go flat, stop the whirring, and let my thoughts loosen and float off into the summer sky.
+Bearing in mind we were going to be away 6 whole days, I packed a month’s worth of books, running shoes, a bag full of sunscreen, and 5 pens to go with my two notebooks.
+The intention was to go flat, stop the whirring, and let my thoughts loosen and float off into the summer sky.

 The time I spent in this intersection I like to think is another metaphor, this time for writing: we may write for years and share or publish none of it, but all those years of pages lead us to what eventually becomes the work that makes it out into the world.
 I needed to identify what my place in the self-care canon was so I could embrace how it made sense to me in full.

 Rather than following others’ ideas of unplugging and entering a state of eat-sleep-swim-thoughtlessness (which still sounds appealing in short doses but would probably be torture for much longer!) how writers do it is to keep creating but remove the exo-structures of schedule and deadline.